 The Council is involved – directly or indirectly – with many types of community funding.
 This page has information about funding, awards and scholarships.

 The Council has changed the way it allocates Community Funding.
-“We are aware that we are not always the best-placed to deliver projects within the community,” Strategy and Policy Manager Melissa Short said.
+“We are aware that we are not always the best-placed to deliver projects within the community,” Strategy and Policy Manager Melissa Brook said.
 “Through financial assistance we can assist the wider community to be a catalyst for positive change.”

 The Community Grants Fund and the Neighbourhood Fund are open for applications from 1 July 2018.